Sumitomo shifts its Wall Street goals

-MELBOURNE, July 14 (Reuters Breakingviews) - Sumitomo Mitsui Financial (8316.T) boss Jun Ohta is taking what he can get from Wall Street.
-Last December he was hoping to buy a stake in a bulge-bracket investment bank.
-Now it looks like he’s settling for 5% of Jefferies read more .
+MELBOURNE (Reuters Breakingviews) - Sumitomo Mitsui Financial boss Jun Ohta is taking what he can get from Wall Street.
+Last December he was hoping to buy a stake here in a bulge-bracket investment bank.
+Now it looks like he’s settling for 5% of Jefferies.

 Jefferies’ smaller pool of clients would limit the business benefits for Sumitomo, which recently bought stakes in Indian and Vietnamese firms.
 There may be more financial upside: Despite posting similar returns, Jefferies trades at a 22% discount to book value, compared to Goldman’s 42% premium.
 Taking punts on Wall Street, though, is not for the faint of heart.
 (By Antony Currie)